ScilifelabDataCentre/Publications/publications/documentation.md

 associated with an xref.
 This may be used for a brief characterization of the data available in the database entry.

+# Researcher

+The researcher entity records the [ORCID](https://orcid.org/) for an author, if given in the PubMed or Crossref data.
+ORCIDs are increasingly becoming part of publication data since about 2020.

+The extraction ORCID and association with an author is done automatically if the data is available.
+Unfortunately, the data from PubMed and Crossref, or from publishers themselves, rarely provide ORCIDs for every author of a paper.

+It is possible to add a researcher manually.
+It is also possible to assign an author of a paper to a researcher manually.

 # Subset

 A subset of publications may be obtained by executing a selection